docker-archive/dcus-hol-2017/securing-apps-docker-enterprise/README.md

 ```
 The error message is expected and is only printed because we are deploying from a local image that is not in the public registry.

-6. Go to your browser and in the address pane type in `<node-public-ip`>:5000`.
+6. Go to your browser and in the address pane type in `<node-public-ip`>.
 You should see that the app has succesfully deployed with the new change.

 ### <a name="Task 3.2"></a>Task 3.2: Rescan the Remediated Application